WHAT WE DO

 The Parking Enterprise Division manages on-street parking to balance the needs for residents, businesses and visitors to our city, while promoting compliance with all City parking ordinances.
 This includes parking meters, parking enforcement, commercial vehicle loading zones, residential parking permits, musician loading zones and permits, car-share parking, valet enforcement, and more.

 new metered parking spaces

-of all transactions were for metered parking made with the ParkX pay-by-phone app
+of all transactions were for metered parking made with the mobile payment parking app

 Affordable Parking Program

 Austin Transportation's Affordable Parking Program provides parking overnight at City-owned facilities in or near the downtown area for hospitality and service industry workers.
-The monthly charge is $35, which is significantly lower than typical downtown parking garage prices.
-In 2017, the city offered 200 available spaces through the program and looks to expand as more facilities are made available.
+The monthly charge is as low as $35, which is significantly lower than typical downtown parking garage prices.
+In 2018, the city partnered with multiple garages to offer over 7,000 available spaces through the program and looks to expand as more facilities are made available.